zhihanyang2022/off-policy-continuous-control/README.md

 ## Reproduce results of DrQ

+TODO

 ## Reproduce results of technical report

+TODO

 ## Extra

 #### How to add a custom domain

- talk a little bit about how to confiure the classes using gin-config
+#### talk a little bit about how to confiure the classes using gin-config

 TODO: commands for running, a bit more about what happens behind the scene,, domains available